-However, in some cases, we will recommend that you consciously turn a blind eye to this.
+However, in some cases, we’ll recommend that you consciously turn a blind eye to this.
 And do you know why?

 Because in return you will get much more.
 For example, being able to roam the streets and visit museums without being in a crowd.
-You will be able to retire, enjoy, think and feel.
+You’ll be able to retire, enjoy, think and feel.
 That is, feel the rich range of emotions!

-November Florence in Italy is one such place on the map of Europe.
+November Florence is one such place on the map of Europe.

 At the end of autumn, the “Pearl of Tuscany” appears before the traveler a little sad, as if dumbfounded by the coming winter.
 But much more real in comparison with the high season and even September.

 Some kind of genuine, not at all bookish and historical.
 Once here at this time, you begin to believe that Dante and Giotto, Botticelli, Raphael and Michelangelo once walked along these streets, well-born families weaved their intrigues, and the Medici from ordinary aptekars, and then bankers, gradually became a real legend on a global scale.

 Is it worth going to Florence to feel this aura?
 Even not in the high season?
 We tend to think that “Yes”!

 Weather in Florence in November